-We recently spent a wonderful two weeks in Transylvania in Romania.
-We spent a lot of time deciding how to travel in Transylvania, and did quite a bit of research to figure out which option made the most sense for us.
-Ultimately we decided to travel by train and bus, and are very glad we did.
-In this post we’re sharing tips for how to visit Romania by public transport.
+We recently spent a wonderful two weeks in Romania – specifically the Transylvania region.
+We spent a lot of time deciding how to travel on our Romania trip, and did quite a bit of research to figure out if we wanted to rent a car or rely on public transportation.
+Ultimately we decided to explore Romania by train and bus, and are very glad we did.
+In this post, we’re sharing our top tips for how to visit Romania by public transport.

 Table of Contents